taddeseanb/kenya-hub/docs/developer/tutorial-data-management/0-fair-data.md

 #### iso28258:2013

 In 2012 various experts in the soil domain grouped around the development of the first formally standardised domain model on soil data, published as [ISO28258](https://www.iso.org/standard/44595.html).
 ISO28258 adopted the [Observations & Measurements](https://www.ogc.org/standard/om/) conventions of OGC.
-Each observation on a site, profile, horizon or soil sample is considered as an observation.
+Each observation on a site, profile, horizon or soil sample is considered an observation.
 For each observation on a specimen, the measured property and the procedure are captured.

 ![Observations and measurements overview](./img/om2.png){.w-50}